Curing weed: How to cure weed properly

 Don’t skimp and get cheap jars that aren’t airtight.
 Half Gallon Mason jars keep a tight seal and are very affordable.
 Wide-mouth half gallon jars are perfect for small grows with a few different strains.
 The wide opening is convenient when you need to stir up the buds.
 The tight seal of your jars is important to keep moisture and smells inside.

-If you want to cure and store your buds all in one container, consider one of the stainless steel options such as the CVault Large curing containers.
+If you want to cure and store your buds all in one container, consider one of the stainless steel options such as the EVault Large curing containers.
 If you need something bigger, they also make 8 liter and 21 liter They cost more than glass jars, but they’re unbreakable, light-proof, and the lids can hold a large Boveda humidity pack for long-term weed storage.

 You’ll notice that your plants shrunk considerably during the drying process.
 Be careful not to handle your buds roughly as you stir them around, as the trichomes may get knocked loose and then potency and crystally appearance will suffer.